mdvsh/codein-julia/30sCode-beginner/README.md

 Create a snippet for the [30-seconds-of-Julia repo.](https://github.com/30-seconds/30-seconds-of-julia)

-**Make sure this task is Intermediate level.
-See the Python repo for examples of Intermediate tasks**
+**Make sure this task is Beginner level.
+See the Python repo for examples of Beginner tasks**

 ### You should: